| Title: | Genomic Breeding Tools: Genetic Variance Prediction and Cross-Validation |

 Predictions are based on the deterministic equations specified by Zhong and Jannink (2007), Allier et al. (2019), and Neyhart et al. (2019).

-other than "rrBLUP", you must specify the following additional arguments:
+If you select a model other than "rrBLUP", you must specify the following additional arguments:

-containing predictions of ,
+A data.frame containing predictions of , , and for

 each trait for each potential bi-parental cross.
 When multiple traits are provided, the correlated